bansalaarav/Flow/README.md

 # Project Flow
-This is a sopisticated web application that is intented to help people learn, discover, and spread knowedge regarding the applications of Drone Technology in our lives.
+This is a sopisticated web application that is intented to help people learn, discover and realize important information regarding the applications of Drone Technology in our daily lives.